Nitemaeric/drenv/README.md

 This command will copy a local DragonRuby installation at the specified path into **drenv**'s home directory.

+The path should point to the directory that contains the `dragonruby` executable.

 > [!IMPORTANT]
 > You will need to register at least one DragonRuby installation before you can
 > use **drenv**.